Neptune facts – orbit, physical overview, natural satellites, etc

 Orbit

-- Neptune orbits at a distance of 2.8 billion miles (average) from the Sun.
-2.8 billion miles is approximately equal to 30 Astronomical Units (AU).
+• Neptune orbits at a distance of 2.8 billion miles (average) from the Sun.
+2.8 billion miles (4.5 billion km) is approximately equal to 30 Astronomical Units (AU).
 1 Astronomical Unit is the average distance of Earth from the Sun.
 In other words, the distance of Neptune from the Sun is 30 times the distance of Earth from the Sun.

-- Neptune takes 60,190 Earth days to complete one revolution around the Sun.
+• Neptune takes about 165 Earth years to complete one revolution around the Sun.

-- Neptune takes only 16 hours to complete one rotation around its axis.
+• Neptune takes about 16 hours to complete one rotation on its axis, making its day much shorter than a day on Earth.

 Physical Overview of Neptune

-- There is no true surface at Neptune.
-There is a small rocky core about the size of Earth.
+• There is no true surface at Neptune.
+It has a small rocky core with roughly the same mass as Earth.

 Mean radius of Neptune = 24,622 km